beansai/beans-tutorials/beans-route/callback-configs/README.md

 # Callback Configs

-In order to receive callbacks, we need to set the globalUrl for callbacks and enable the feature through [Update Callback Configs](#update-callback-configs)
+If we want to receive callbacks when data was changed, we can set the globalUrl for callbacks and enable the feature through [Update Callback Configs](#update-callback-configs)

 ## Table of contents